lingpy/lingpy/lingpy/data/orthography_profiles/README.md

 Orthography Profiles
 --------------------

+Note that Unicode normalization form NFC files are located in the folder NFC.
+Files in this directory are Unicode NFD.

 Orthography profiles can be a combination of two files:

 1. orthography profile - a document-specific specification of grapheme clusters (Unicode grapheme clusters)